volution/kawipiko/documentation/readme.rst

   * **under extreme conditions (2048 concurrent connections), you get arround 74k requests / second, at about 500ms latency for 99% of the requests (meanwhile the average is 50ms);**
   * (the timeout errors are due to the fact that ``wrk`` is configured to timeout after only 1 second of waiting;)
   * (the read errors are due to the fact that the server closes a keep-alive connection after serving 256k requests;)
+  * **the raw performance is comparable with NGinx** (only 20% few requests / second for this "synthetic" benchmark);  however for a "real" scenario (i.e. thousand of small files accessed in a random pattern) I think they are on-par;  (not to mention how simple it is to configure and deploy ``kawipiko`` as compared to NGinx;)

 .. note ::